m6freeman/ollama_slixmpp_omemo_bot/README.md

 # Ollama Slixmpp Bot with OMEMO

-A basic echo-bot built with slixmpp and slixmpp-omemo that relays your messages to a locally running ollama server.
+A basic echo-bot built with slixmpp and slixmpp-omemo that relays your messages to a locally running ollama server with end to end encryption.

 ## Dependancies